hirrolot/datatype99/README.md

 ## FAQ

+### Q: Why use C instead of Rust/Zig/whatever else?

+A:

+ - Datatype99 can be integrated into existing code bases written in pure C.
+ - Sometimes C is the only choice.

 ### Q: How does it work?

 A: The `datatype99` macro generates a tagged union accompanied with type hints and value constructors.
 Pattern matching desugars merely to a switch statement.
 To generate all this stuff, [Metalang99] is used, which is a preprocessor metaprogramming library.